songster-sa/aws-developer-associate-notes/readme.md

 - single task vs separate task definitions
     - when containers are launched on single tasks - they share memory
 - to change cluster - update ECS_CLUSTER parameter in /etc/ecs/ecs.config
+- ec2 instance role vs task role
+- ecs can work with ALB - when more than 1 task

 ## Serverless computing - Lambda
 - event driven, API driven
-- node.js, python, java, c#, go
+- node.js, python, java, c#, go, powershell, ruby
 - inc RAM - when more than 1 CPU then use multi threading
 - lambda functions have to be independent
 - **Lambda versioning** - use alias